carpentries-incubator/ml4bio-workshop/_episodes/06-choosing-model.md

 In the binary classification setting (where there are only two classes we're trying to predict, such as activated or quiescent T-cells) we can group all possible predictions our classifier makes into four categories.
 This is organized into a table called the _confusion matrix_:

-_Comment: We'll probably want to replace these with images in the same style as the rest of the workshop._
+_Comment: We'll probably want to replace these with images in the same style as the rest of the workshop.
+Remove comment and make issue if we are not doing this right away._

 <p align="center">
 <img width="450" src="https://raw.githubusercontent.com/gitter-lab/ml-bio-workshop/gh-pages/assets/confusionMatrix_plain.png">
 </p>

-Here, all possible types of predictions are split by 1) What the actual, true class is and 2) what the predicted class is, what our classifier thinks the truth is.
+Here, all possible types of predictions are split by 1) What the actual, true class is and 2) what the predicted class is, that is, what our classifier thinks the truth is.
 This results in the 4 entries of the confusion matrix, two of which means our classifier got something right:

 - True Positives (TP): These instances are actually true (activated) and have been correctly predicted to be true.
 - True Negatives (TN): These instances are actually false (quiescent) and have been correctly predicted to be false.